Sebastianbabble/Mini-Relational-Database/README.md

    This program can be runned through the terminal using cmake.
 Clone the repisitory to a distinct directory and once in the directory you can type ./RDB to run the program.
 To exit out of the program type control-c.

  ## Future improvements
  1. The ability to delete and merge tables
  2. An exit command instead of control-c
-    3. Some sort of GUI
+ 3. Display error message with invalid commands